 Using the Wrong Hair Ties

 Is your hair in need of a little TLC?
 Our artists are devoted to restoring your hair’s health with a trim or hair treatment.
 Schedule your hair appointment by calling 310.456.8459 or texting: 310.283.2296.
 Can’t make it to the salon?
-We offer unique experiences by bringing beauty wellness directly to you.
+We offer unique experiences by bringing beauty wellness directly to you through our beauty concierge services in Malibu.
 Our network of talented professionals is licensed, insured, and ready to bring any salon service straight to your home.